 For some people, becoming a vegetarian seems like a ‘no-no.’ For others, there isn’t a shred of doubt when it comes to saying good-bye to meat.
-Then we have people who are on the fence – maybe they like their meat, but care about the cause.
-In any case, it’s important for us to learn about the various benefits of becoming a vegetarian and to realize that it’s actually not that difficult.
+Then we have people on the fence – maybe they like their heart but care about the cause.
+In any case, it’s essential for us to learn about the various benefits of becoming a vegetarian and to realize that it’s actually not that difficult.

 Research shows that the perception of vegetarianism on health has gone through its own transformation in the last two decades.
 While “in 1980 the American Dietetic Association (ADA) had serious doubts about whether a vegetarian diet is nutritionally sound,” today the position has changed almost entirely.

-It doesn’t matter from what angle we look at it: going veggie is beneficial for our health as well as the environment, and makes us more mindful of animal rights.
-By eating less meat, you reduce the risk of cancer and even lose weight.
-In addition, to really go green, help our environment and reduce greenhouse gases, it’s important to acknowledge that giving up meat, or at least reducing it, is necessary.
+It doesn’t matter from what angle we look at it: going veggie is beneficial for our health and the environment and makes us more mindful of animal rights.
+By eating less meat, you reduce cancer risk and even lose weight.
+In addition, to really go green, help our environment and reduce greenhouse gases, it’s essential to acknowledge that giving up meat, or at least reducing it, is necessary.
 Stats show that “raising cattle for beef and milk spews more greenhouse gases into the air than all of the cars currently on the road.”
-It’s when we review the benefits of vegetarianism that we realize we don’t actually need meat in our diets.
+When we review the benefits of vegetarianism, we realize we don’t actually need meat in our diets.
 So why harm animals and rob them of a life?

-For a lot of people, going veggie can be difficult because they think it’s not healthy – or that vegetarian foods are not as delicious and are a hassle to prepare.
-But LivingLifeNatural.com is going to share with you a delicious and creamy lentil soup recipe that makes being a vegetarian easy and tasty.
+Going veggie can be tricky for many people because they think it’s not healthy – or that vegetarian foods are not as delicious and are a hassle to prepare.
+But LivingLifeNaturalBlog.com will share with you a delightful and creamy lentil soup recipe that makes being a vegetarian easy and tasty.
 Are you ready?

 1 large onion